Updated, 7/019! (I left what I had on here before up, though, just for history’s sake.)

 Hmmm… traveling, writing, reading, antiques, old photos… yeah, my blood seemed prime for the “genealogy bug”, and sure enough, it bit HARD last year!
 This was mostly due to a book I’m currently working on, which is part travelogue, part “cancer memoir”, and part love letter to the people who (unlike cancer) have helped shaped me into the person I am today.

 Needless to say, that last category includes my ancestors.
 I knew when I started researching them that it would be interesting… but I had no idea just HOW hooked I’d become on fitting together the pieces of my genealogical puzzle!
 Now I can (and do) easily spend 6-7 hours at a time perusing Ancestry dot com, Find A Grave, and whatever sources I can find online, collecting names and stories.
-I’m still a “newbie”, so I haven’t joined any genealogy societies (I plan to join my local one when it’s new calendar year starts) or attended any conferences (I beyond want to!).
-However, while traveling for my book last year, I got to visit Providence, RI, which was founded by seemingly half of my ancestors.
+I’m still a “newbie” (UPDATE: I’ve been doing this for about 8 years now, so while I’ve nowhere close to the decades’ worth of research that I know many other have; I don’t know that “newbie” is accurate anymore, either?), so I haven’t joined any genealogy societies (I plan to join my local one when it’s new calendar year starts) or attended any conferences (I beyond want to!).
+However, while traveling for my book in fall of 2011, I got to visit Providence, RI, which was founded by seemingly half of my ancestors.

 It wasn’t my first trip to Providence (Merwyn and I have some friends there) but it was the first time I went there with a “genealogical” mindset.
 And I had a blast!
 Among the many “Tillinghast” themed activities I managed to fit into my brief stay in Providence (which was part of a much larger trip): a visit to the grave of my very own 10th great grandfather, Pardon Tillinghast.